 Create Lasting Professional Relationships in a Virtual World

-Tom Cassidy, a Trainer at Working Voices, will discuss building relationships with professional contacts at this year’s virtual Executive Research Forum 2020 on 29 September.
+Tom Cassidy, a Trainer at Working Voices, discussed building relationships with professional contacts at the Executive Research Forum 2020.
 Tom is a skilled Executive Coach and provides supportive yet challenging coaching on topics such as leadership, decision-making, and driving high performance.

 Today, it’s important to approach every single encounter as a critical impact moment.
 Through storytelling, expertise, and charisma, you can approach each new conversation in a way that will make a lasting impact – even if it’s not in person.
 We spoke to Tom about how to do just that, and to share what he’ll be discussing during his session ‘Critical Impact Moments.’